behnamnikbakht/CPSC-67101/README.md

 But it could get more strength by wordnets as well.
 For example, “european union” might be considered as two or one tokens.
 #### Additional processing
-like considering “not” as the opposite semantic value.
+like considering “not” as the opposite semantic value, or normalizing term frequencies.
 ### Model (train or predict/evaluate)
-Multiple solutions using TF-IDF, Bayesian, and SVM could be used to make a relationship between text, words (tokens), and classes.
+Multiple solutions using Bayesian, SVM, decision-trees (ID3), or deep learning approach could be used to make a relationship between text, words (tokens), and classes.
-In the following, we construct a model that uses Bayesian model for train/test.
+In the following, I will introduce a model that uses Bayesian model for train/test with a range of pre-processing that is experimented to gain better results.

 ## References